crcn/structr.js/README.md

 * Provide a super low learning curve comming from OO background.
 * Help javascript developers write re-useable, clean, and consistent code.
-* Be fun, and easy to work with!
+* Be fun, and easy to work with.

 Using Structr